Chart Color Schemes

 Forster-Tuncurry Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects that could affect the region.
-Notable ones are Palm Lake Resort Forster Lakes, North Tuncurry Sustainable Community Development, Forster Tuncurry Health Facility (Lower Mid North Coast Health Service Project), and Forster and Old Bar New Ambulance Stations.
-The following list details those most likely to be relevant.
+AreaSearch has identified 15 projects likely to affect the region.
+Notable ones include Palm Lake Resort Forster Lakes, North Tuncurry Sustainable Community Development, Forster Tuncurry Health Facility (Lower Mid North Coast Health Service Project), and Forster and Old Bar New Ambulance Stations.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.